-Neutral shoes offer a lot of cushioning shoes, and they do not help in correcting pronation problems.
-You can also use motion-control shoes for orthotics, but neutral shoes work best.
-Do not use stability shoes because you do not want to wear two things to overcorrect the overpronation.
+Neutral shoes offer a lot of cushioning but do not help correct pronation problems.
+You can also use motion-control shoes for orthotics, but neutral shoes are generally more effective.
+Do not use stability shoes, as you do not want to wear two things to overcorrect overpronation.
 However, you can use motion-control shoes for orthotic inserts.

 Contents

 Orthotics are shoe inserts to correct pronation and other foot problems and help align feet correctly to avoid injury.
 They provide additional arch support to the feet.
 They also provide cushioning and stability.
-Podiatrists make those Shoes to fit the feet better than over-the-counter insoles.
+Podiatrists make shoes that fit the feet better than over-the-counter insoles.
 Buy Neutral running shoes with a removable footbed to insert orthotics.

 Orthotics can be used with or without foot problems.
 Foot problems are widespread and can be very debilitating.
-The foot is a fundamental support mechanism for the rest of the body, so when the arch cannot sustain weight and collapses, it puts the person at risk of injury to the muscles and ligaments.
-Problems with overpronation do not just because of discomfort.
+The foot is a fundamental support mechanism for the rest of the body, so when the arch cannot sustain weight and collapses, the person is at risk of injury to the muscles and ligaments.
+Problems with overpronation are not just due to discomfort.
 It can lead to health and mobility problems elsewhere in the body.

 A podiatrist can advise you on the best action to resolve your foot problems.
-Typically, they will prescribe you orthotics that you can insert into the shoe to correct your gait and prevent overpronation.
-If you have been advised to wear custom orthotics, then you will quickly realize that not all shoes are compatible with orthotics.
-In addition, you will need to start emphasizing comfort, as ill-fitting footwear can contribute to problems such as plantar fasciitis.
+Typically, they will prescribe orthotics for you to insert into your shoes to correct your gait and prevent overpronation.
+If you have been advised to wear custom orthotics, you will quickly realise that not all shoes are compatible with them.
+In addition, you will need to start emphasising comfort, as ill-fitting footwear can contribute to problems such as plantar fasciitis.

-Overview of 5 Best Shoes for Orthotic Inserts
+5 Best New Balance Neutral Shoes for Orthotics Inserts

 BEST PICK